BarterOut/api-docs/README.md

 ### Managing Books

 We manage books in our database by storing them in two separate groups.
 One group are books that were posted to be sold, and one is books that were requested by a user.
 Using this model, you never have to manually check for matches for your user, we do that **automatically**.
 We use a **status** system in our database to manage the state of a given book.
+ * __Status 0__: a book that is posted and ready to sell
+ * __Status 1__: someone clicked buy on the website
+ * __Status 2__: We have verified the condition of the book and charged the buyer
+ * __Status 3__: the book has been delivered and we paid the seller
+ * __Status 4__: Not in use
-A status of **_0 means the book is available to purchase_**, **_1 means the book is currently in a transaction (someone bought the book on the website but we have yet to confirm the condition and book_**), **_2 means the book has been purchased and is in the delivery process_**.
-Understanding these statuses is key to using our API.
+ * __Status 5__: The book has been unlisted and set as inactive Understanding these statuses is key to using our API.

 _***Note:**_ Users are able to add books to a cart before 'checking out'.
 However, when books are in a user's cart, their status has not been changed.
 This means that those books are still avaliable to all other users on the site until